XRPLF/xrpl-dev-portal/content/tutorials/get-started/get-started-using-http-websocket-apis.md

 }
 ```

-The response to shows you the current status of the server.
+The response shows you the current status of the server.

 Read more: [Request Formatting >](request-formatting.html) [Response Formatting >](response-formatting.html) [About the server_info method >][server_info method]